Persian cat and kitten advice, tips, links, and FAQ’s

 Answer: Ok, we get asked this question a lot, so here we go…A Himalayan is a Persian but with eight color points.

 The mask on the face and the tail.

-Both are very sweet-tempered, intelligent and very social.
-Like Persians, Himalayans are very loyal and devoted to their owners.
+Both are very sweet-tempered, intelligent, and very social.
+Like Persians, Himalayans are very devoted to their owners.
 They prefer to be near humans for ongoing companionship.

 All Himalayans have blue eyes.